bmi-labmedinfo/signal_grad_cam/README.md

 cam_builder = TorchCamBuilder(model=model, transform_fc=preprocess_fc, class_names=class_labels, time_axs=1)
 ```

-<p align="justify">Now, you can use the `cam_builder` object to generate class activation maps from a list of input data using the *`get_cams`* method.
+<p align="justify">Now, you can use the `cam_builder` object to generate class activation maps from a list of input data using the <i>`get_cams`</i> method.
 You can specify multiple algorithm names, target layers, or target classes as needed.

 The function's attributes allow users to customize the visualization (e.g., setting axis ticks or labels).
 If a result directory path is provided, the output is stored as a '.png' file; otherwise, it is displayed.
 In all cases, the function returns a dictionary containing the requested CAMs, along with the model's predictions and importance score ranges.

 Finally, several visualization tools are available to gain deeper insights into the model's behavior.
 The display can be customized by adjusting line width, point extension, aspect ratio, and more:
-* *`single_channel_output_display`* plots the selected channels using a color scheme that reflects the importance of each input feature.
+* <i>`single_channel_output_display`</i> plots the selected channels using a color scheme that reflects the importance of each input feature.
-* *`overlapped_output_display`* superimposes CAMs onto the corresponding input in an image-like format, allowing users to capture the overall distribution of input importance.
+* <i>`overlapped_output_display`</i> superimposes CAMs onto the corresponding input in an image-like format, allowing users to capture the overall distribution of input importance.
 </p>

 ```python